kurokida/jsQUEST/docs/index.md

 # Stimulus intensity

-Before beggining an experiment, the experimenter needs to determine what the intensity of the stimulus is.
+Before beggining an experiment, the experimenter needs to determine the stimulus intensity.
 For example, it could be the luminance, color, size, length, spatial/temporal frequency, or number of dots.
 The experimenter is free to determine the intensity of the stimulus as long as it is considered to fit the psychophysical function.

 # Threshold criterion expressed as probability (pThreshold)